-Mitton Streetscape Design
+Mitton Streetscape Project

 Project Scope

-The project will include considerations for:
+The project will include:

 - Combined sewer separation to strengthen sewer infrastructure against the impacts of extreme weather events